Varying-Vagrant-Vagrants/VVV/README.md

 Docker on Windows and macOS is currently available in two versions.
 Originally the Docker project used a virtual machine installed into VirtualBox called boot2docker.
 The newer system, sometimes referred-to as "Native Docker" no-longer uses VirtualBox but instead uses macOS' Hypervisor.framework or Windows Professional's Hyper-V to run the Docker Virtual Machine.

-By default Vagrant tries to run a new boot2docker-style virtual machine, which means if you want to use Native Docker on your non-Linux system you will need to create a file called `CustomFile` with contents similar to below.
+By default Vagrant tries to run a new boot2docker-style virtual machine, which means if you want to use Native Docker on your non-Linux system you will need to create a file called `Customfile` with contents similar to below.
 This will tell Vagrant to not spawn a new virtual machine but to use Docker commands directly anyway.

 ```ruby
 config.vm.provider :docker do |v|